Chengqianc/cse15l-lab-reports/week5-lab-report.md

 ./technical/government/Alcohol_Problems/DraftRecom-PDF.txt
 ./technical/government/Alcohol_Problems/Session4-PDF.txt
 ```
-This command recursively searches for files inside ./technical/government/Alcohol_Problems directory that have .txt extensions and prints them all out one by one.
+This command recursively searches for files inside ./technical/government/Alcohol_Problems directory that have .txt file extensions and prints them all out one by one.

 ```
 chengqian@Chengs-MacBook-Air skill-demo1 % find .  -name "*.java"